There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 Pro: You have decent public transportation.

-My friends who are still in Chicago may not agree with me here, as Chicago’s public transport does have some work to do.
+My friends still in Chicago may not agree with me here, as Chicago’s public transport does have some work to do.

-When you’ve lived somewhere that is so car-centric like Southern California, you miss being able to just hop on the train to get somewhere.
+When you’ve lived somewhere that is as car-centric as Southern California, you miss being able to just hop on the train to get somewhere.
 This is despite the acts of public indecency I’ve witnessed and the smells emanating from some of its passengers.

 Fun fact: It’s urine, by the way.
 That smell is urine.